jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-features.md

 # Fitness Monitor v2 Features

 ## Step counting
 The new fitness monitor implements an algorithm from [Analog Devices](https://www.analog.com/en/resources/analog-dialogue/articles/pedometer-design-3-axis-digital-acceler.html) in [step_counter_analog.c](../target/src/step_counter_analog.c).
 The premise of this algorithm is similar to the existing algorithm, but it implements an adaptive threshold and more precise step definition.
 The algorithm is executed at `50 [Hz]`.
 It first determines the axis with the largest change in acceleration between samples.
 If this value is below the noise threshold it is ignored.
 If a sample is above the threshold, it is saved for future comparison.
 The algorithm detects a step when there is a negative change in acceleration at the point the magnitude drops below the dynamic threshold.
 This dynamic threshold is updated at `1 [Hz]` based on if any acceleration is detected outside the current threshold.
 The algorithm also implements a simple sttae machine to classify steps as a part of a real sequence or not.
-This is achieved by requiring three steps in a row before the count is pushed to the global counter value.
+This is achieved by requiring three steps in a row before the count saved.

 ## Energy estimation